 Our service is free to all those eligible for care in New Zealand hospitals

-If you want to give birth at a Birthing Centre facility, you must choose a LMC who is registered with the centre, who will then book you into the birthing centre.
+If you want to give birth at a Birthing Centre facility, you must have a confirmed booking at our facility, made by an LMC who has an Access Agreement, before you reach 37 weeks gestation.

 Clinically trained and experienced Birthing Centre staff, including midwives, are on hand to support your LMC, and care for you and your baby post-natally.

 From time to time Birthing Centre has midwifery students on placement.
 This offers a valuable opportunity for future midwives to gain experience in a birthing centre, in at atmosphere that supports learning.
 All students work with a registered midwife and will only be involved in the care you receive with your consent.
 If you wish to know more please talk to your LMC or a Birthing Centre staff member.

 You’re welcome to visit the facility before your birth.
 We run regular tours or you can organise a visit with your LMC at a time convenient to you both.

 Just as you would for a hospital or home birth, liaise with your LMC, who will ensure the birthing centre is ready for your arrival.
 It is helpful to bring a baby car seat with you on admission.
 This will ensure your baby can be safely transported with you in the unlikely event you require a transfer to hospital for any treatment and will avoid any unnecessary delays in transfer.

 You’ll labour and give birth in your own private room, with ensuite.
 You have the option of a water birth – each ensuite has a bath suitable for water births.